The Best Memorial Day Deals on Samsung Washers and Dryers to Shop Now

-Refresh Your Laundry Room for Less with Samsung's Memorial Day 2023 Washer and Dryer Deals
+Upgrade Your Laundry Room with Samsung's Best Washer and Dryer Deals This Memorial Day Weekend

-Memorial Day is less than a week away and savings on big-ticket items like appliances are hallmarks of the holiday weekend.
+Tomorrow is Memorial Day and savings on big-ticket items like appliances are hallmarks of the holiday weekend.
 If you often catch yourself wishing for an upgraded washer and dryer, you don't want to miss Samsung's Memorial Day sale.
 Washers and dryers aren’t cheap, but these Samsung deals are knocking thousands of dollars off the brand's smart laundry machines.

 Samsung's biggest washer and dryer deal right now takes more than $2,000 off a bestselling laundry set bundle.
 The washer with Smart Dial FlexWash learns and recommends your preferred washing cycles — allowing you to do two separate loads of laundry simultaneously.
 This Memorial Day deal marks the lowest price we've ever seen on our readers' favorite washer and dryer set, so now's the perfect time to step up your cleaning capabilities.